Charles Firth (coach)

-Charles S. Firth was an American football player and coach of football and basketball.
+Charles S. Firth was an American football player and coach of football, basketball, and baseball.
 He served as the head football coach at Virginia Agricultural and Mechanical College and Polytechnic Institute (VPI)—now known as Virginia Tech—for one season in 1897 and at Hillsdale College for one season in 1913, compiling a career college football coaching record of 7–5–1.
 Firth was an alumnus of the University of Chicago.